 Place of birth: Ellicott’s Mills, Maryland

-He would later send a copy of his first almanac to Thomas Jefferson (U.S. Secretary of State) with other documents explaining his position on racial equality.
+Banneker sent a copy of his first almanac to Thomas Jefferson (U.S. Secretary of State) along with other documents explaining his position on racial equality.

 Scientific discipline: Physics/Electronics/Acoustics

 West is best known for his work in developing the electroacoustic transducer.
 This compact device is currently found in around 90 percent of modern microphones, most telephones, old tape recorders, camcorders, and other devices such as hearing aids and baby monitors.

 West studied physics at Temple University, graduating in 1957, and was hired for a full-time position as an acoustical scientist by Bell, where he developed the transducer.

 For his contributions to STEM, he was also inducted into the National Inventors Hall of Fame in 1999.

 10. Dr. Leonidas Berry was revolutionary for some aspects of medical science

 Berry was born in Woodsdale, North Carolina in 1902, the son of a Methodist minister, and grew up in the segregated South.
 After attending Wilberforce University and the University of Chicago Medical School, he practiced medicine in Chicago for six decades, serving as an attending physician and practicing gastroenterology at Freedman's Hospital in Washington D.C. and at Cook County and Provident Hospitals in Chicago, until his retirement in 1975.